paul-issartel/nnreddit/README.md

 # nnreddit
 A Reddit backend for the [Gnus newsreader](http://www.gnus.org/).

-NOTE: currently for reading only, login and posting not yet implemented.
-Message status (read vs. unread, new, flagged) is also not yet handled.
-Contributions welcome!
+NOTE: this backend only supports reading, login and posting are not implemented.
+Message status (read vs. unread, new, flagged) is also not supported.

+A newer and more complete backend can be found here: https://github.com/dickmao/nnreddit

 ## Usage